jsando/mpu/assembler-syntax.md

 symbol

-Local symbols are prefixed with '.' and are scoped to the previous symbol.
+Local labels are prefixed with '.' and are scoped to the previous symbol.

+foo:
 .l1
 .l2

+bar:
+.l1
+.l2

+currently I have bar.l1 defined ... resolving symbols however is only looking for 'l1'.
+Maybe I should have it search first for bar.l1, then .l1?
+Yes.
+What do I need to make that work ... need to know the current global label in scope for each statement.

 ## Define space